michaelbeyhs/ADAF/README.md

     confirming their apointments.
 Those apointment are really hard to get.
     This script will periodically check the DMVs specified for appointments up to a certain date.
     If an apointment is found within the time frame a text-message is sent using Twilio.
+The found results are also logged in log.html and crudely formatted.
+    There's a simple webserver serving up this static html.

-    Check the code inside adaf.js for the necessary modifications:
+    Check inside config.js for the necessary modifications:
     - Which DMVs to check (multiple are possible)
     - The date of an appointment up to wich you should be notified
     - Which type of appointment